National Security Council of Moldova: Members

-Whenever the new composition of the CSS is officiated, the president signs a decree to appoint them as council members.
+Whenever the new composition of the CNS is officiated, the president signs a decree to appoint them as council members.
 Other non-permanent members such as parliamentary faction leaders and intellectuals are also invited to attend.
-The composition was most recently changed in June 2019 by President Igor Dodon following the constitutional crisis that occurred.

-In wartime, the CSS is renamed to the Supreme Council on Defense, to which the president chairs the council in their position as Supreme Commander-in-Chief.
+In wartime, the CNS is renamed to the National Council on Defense, to which the president chairs the council in their position as Supreme Commander-in-Chief.